 Would a Trust Be Useful?

 Another reason to consider a trust is that it gives you control over how and when your beneficiaries receive your assets.
 Some people think of a trust as a document.
 I would like you to think of it as a container that holds money and other assets for your beneficiaries.
-You decide what you’re going to put into the trust, you decide who gets what is in the trust and you decide how you will distribute the trust.
+You decide what you’re going to put into the trust, who gets its contents, and how it will be distributed.

 You should draft a trust with an attorney who has experience dealing with estate planning and trusts.
 There can be gift and estate tax consequences to the various types of trusts used in estate planning.

 Plus, not all trusts provide estate tax benefits.
-For example, a revocable trust doesn’t provide any such benefits.
-However, a revocable trust does avoid probate.
+A revocable trust, for example, doesn’t provide any such benefits.
+However, a revocable trust does avoid probate expenses.
 An estate planning attorney can work with you to decide if a trust is an appropriate tool for your situation.

-Natasha Cornelius is the content-writer and social media manager for Quotacy.com, an online life insurance agency.
-Their aim is to make life insurance easy to understand and to help you get life insurance coverage to protect your loved ones.
-Get a term life insurance quote from Quotacy.com.
+Natasha Cornelius is the content writer and social media manager for Quotacy, an online life insurance agency.
+Its aim is to make life insurance easy to understand and to help you get life insurance coverage to protect your loved ones.
+Get a term life insurance quote from Quotacy.
 No personal information required.

 This article originally appeared on Quotacy.